EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

-The average accuracy of \emph{Local-PPO} is close to our method.
-However, each edge node can only process inference requests independently without dispatching under \emph{Local-PPO}.
-When the workload of an edge node is heavy, it will lead to long queuing delay, and more video frames will be dropped.
-Therefore, \emph{Local-PPO} incurs larger overall delay and video frame drop percentage, as shown in Fig. \ref{fig: w_5delay} and Fig. \ref{fig: w_5drop}. \emph{Local-Random}, \emph{Local-Min}, and \emph{Local-Max} have similar problems.
-As shown in Fig. \ref{fig: w_5delay} and Fig. \ref{fig: w_5drop}, these methods also incur large overall delay and frame drop percentages, resulting in poor performance.

-The baseline methods of \emph{Shortest-Queue-Min} and \emph{Random-Min} always choose the cheapest model and the lowest resolution.
-We can observe in Fig. \ref{fig: w_5accuracy} and Fig. \ref{fig: w_5delay} that these methods have the lowest inference accuracy and the smallest overall delay.
-These methods have lower performance due to the fact that they cannot dynamically choose the most appropriate model and resolution.
-However, as shown in Fig. \ref{fig: w_5drop}, the video frame drop percentages of these methods are higher compared with our method, and this is because these methods cannot schedule inference requests among edge nodes effectively, resulting in poor performance.
+In contrast, \emph{Local-PPO}, processing inference requests independently without dispatching, exhibits increased overall delay and video frame drop percentages in scenarios with high edge node workloads (Fig. \ref{fig: w_5delay} and \ref{fig: w_5drop}), indicating suboptimal performance.
+Baseline methods, \emph{Shortest Queue Min} and \emph{Random Min}, consistently select the cheapest model and the lowest resolution, resulting in lower accuracy and overall delay (Fig. \ref{fig: w_5accuracy} and \ref{fig: w_5delay}).
+However, their video frame drop percentages are higher compared to our method due to a lack of effective scheduling among edge nodes (Fig. \ref{fig: w_5drop}).

-As the methods of \emph{Shortest-Queue-Max}, \emph{Random-Max}, and \emph{Local-Max} always choose the largest model and the highest resolution, we can observe in Fig. \ref{fig: w_5accuracy} and Fig. \ref{fig: w_5delay} that these methods can achieve the highest accuracy but incur the largest overall delay.
-As shown in \ref{fig: w_5drop}, these methods have high video frame drop percentages, which indicates that the system processing capacity is insufficient under these methods.
-These methods perform poorly under large penalty weights due to the large overall delay.
-Although the inference requests can be dispatched among different edge nodes with \emph{Shortest-Queue-Max} and \emph{Random-Max}, these methods still lead to large queuing delay and video frame drop percentages.
+On the other hand, \emph{Shortest Queue Max} and \emph{Random Max}, consistently opting for the largest model and highest resolution, achieve the highest accuracy but suffer from increased overall delay and video frame drop percentages (Fig. \ref{fig: w_5accuracy}, \ref{fig: w_5delay}, and \ref{fig: w_5drop}).
+These methods exhibit poor performance, particularly under large penalty weights, due to significant overall delay despite the ability to dispatch inference requests among different edge nodes.